leafo/sitecap/README.md

 Control the browser viewport size before capturing the screenshot:

 - `--viewport WxH` - Set browser viewport dimensions (e.g. `1920x1080`)
+- `--full-height` - Expand the viewport to the full document height, using the viewport height as a minimum and capping at 10× that value
 - `?viewport=WxH` - HTTP query parameter for viewport size
+- `?full_height=true` - Enable full-height mode via HTTP (accepts any `strconv.ParseBool` value)

 Common viewport sizes:
 - Desktop: `1920x1080`, `1366x768`, `1280x1024`